-The conditioning unit that stands out with performance and efficiency has the following features:
+The air conditioning unit that stands out with performance and efficiency has the following features:

 - Power (in BTU per hour) – more powerful units can cover larger room

 - Single Hose vs Dual Hose Conditioners – dual hose portable AC units work better than single-hose units.
 Why?
 Because they have this second vent that exhausts the warm and humid air out of the room.